fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-Couldn't we optimize the code so that e.g. the model exports the shared parts for migration?
+Couldn't we optimize the code so that, e.g. the model would export shared parts for migration?

-However, the problem is that the definition of the model may change over time, for example the field `name` may change its name or its data type may change.
-Migrations must be able to be performed successfully from start to finish at any time, and if migrations rely on the model having a certain content, this may no longer be the case after a month or a year.
-Therefore, the code for migrations should be completely separate from the code for models, despite the "copy paste".
+However, the problem is that the definition of the model may change over time, for example a field <i>name</i> may change the name or its data type may change.
+Migrations must be able to be performed successfully at any time from start to end, and if migrations rely the model has a certain content, it will no longer be true in a month or a year's time.
+Therefore, despite the "copy paste", the migration code should be completely separate from the model code.

-One solution would be to use Sequelize [command line tool](https://sequelize.org/master/manual/migrations.html#creating-the-first-model--and-migration-), which creates both models and migration files based on commands given on the command line.
-For example, the following command would create a model `User` with attributes `name`, `username` and `admin` and a migration file to create the database table:
+One solution would be to use Sequelize's [command line tool](https://sequelize.org/master/manual/migrations.html#creating-the-first-model--and-migration-), which generates both models and migration files based on commands given at the command line.
+For example, the following command would create a model <i>User</i> with <i>name</i>, <i>username</i>, and <i>admin</i> as attributes, as well as the migration that manages the creation of the databse table:

 ```
 npx sequelize-cli model:generate --name User --attributes name:string,username:string,admin:boolean
 ```

-From the command line, you can also perform and rollback migrations.
-Command line documentation is unfortunately thin and in this course we decided to do both models and migrations manually.
-The decision may or may not have been a wise one.
+From the command line, you can also run as well as rollback, i.e. cancel migrations.
+The command line documentation is unfortunately thin and in this course we decided to do both models and migrations manually.
+The solution may or may not have been a wise one.

 </div>